Canada’s new pot rule is working with the enforcement of new regulations and the supply chain after the cannabis became legal in Canada.

 Cannabis Act helped us in reducing the Canadian justice system’s burden.
 These are because the Act will abolish offender charges.
 The question arises that, what about the people who have convicted the offence and charged before 17 October 2018?

 Canada federal government announced that pardons issued to people who possessed 30 grams or less of cannabis and weed in November 2018.
 These are fair to those who convicted the crime before 17 October 2018, but that did not happen.
 People who condemned sin before 17 October 2018 will still need to take time until the law is working, then they are only eligible to apply for it.

 These have brought to the liberal administration for not able to opting the criminal records.
 Thus, the Canada administration failed to obtain objective number 2.

 Cannabis has to be provided by a licensed supplier to fortify the safety and standard of the product.
 Law has been implemented by the Canada federal government to keep this real meet.

-Some of the Canadians have reported the incident about receiving moldy cannabis.
+Some of the Canadians have reported the incident about receiving mouldy cannabis.

-Reports of mold have sold in British Columbia, and Ontario has reported by RedeCan, one of the cannabis and weed manufacturer.
+Reports of mould have sold in British Columbia, and Ontario has reported by RedeCan, one of the cannabis and weed manufacturer.

 These means that the objectives for legalizing marijuana and weeds in Canada not achieved.